-A former GP, Tim was Chief Executive at Newstalk, the National radio station, from 2015 to 2017.
-Prior to this, he was Chief Executive with North West Broadcasting from 2004 to 2015.
+A former GP, Tim was Chief Executive at Newstalk radio station from 2015 to 2017.
+Prior to this, he was Chief Executive at North West Broadcasting from 2004 to 2015.

 Between 1990 and 1997 he acted as Special Advisor to Government Ministers Mary Harney and Brendan Howlin at the Department of Health and the Department of the Environment, before going on to become Director of Public Affairs with Drury Communications until 2003.

 He qualified as a barrister in 2005 and in 1983 graduated in medicine from Trinity College Dublin.
 He completed specialist postgraduate training in general practice before working as a GP in Ireland and Australia.
 During that period, he also served as Vice-President of the Irish Medical Organisation.

 Dr Angie Brown is the Medical Director of the Irish Heart Foundation and consultant cardiologist at the Bon Secours Hospital, the Hermitage Clinic and the Beacon Hospital in Dublin.